 - Open adoption is not “co-parenting” of a child.

 - Open adoptions create an opportunity for birth parents to have a relationship with their child and their family for a lifetime.

 - Open adoptions are not confusing for children, as long as they are properly informed from the beginning.

 - Open adoptions give the adoptee an opportunity to ask birth parents questions about their adoption directly.

 Experts confirm that increased openness in adoptions is beneficial to the emotional wellbeing of birth parents, adoptive parents, and most importantly, the adoptee.
 American Adoptions stands behind this and recommends open adoptions whenever possible, as long as the prospective birth mother is comfortable pursuing one.

 For many of our birth and adoptive families, open adoptions have felt much like adding a new branch to their collective family tree!

 Are Open Adoptions Legally Enforceable in Florida?

-American Adoptions counsels both birth and adoptive parents about the importance of staying true to one’s word in an open adoption.
-If contact is ever accidentally lost and one party is no longer able to reach the other, we’ll hold onto any correspondence intended for them for up to 18 years in case they contact us and want to get back in touch.
+American Adoptions counsels both prospective birth and adoptive parents about the importance of staying true to one’s word in an open adoption.
+If contact is ever accidentally lost and one party is no longer able to reach the other, we’ll hold onto any correspondence for up to 18 years in case they contact us and want to get back in touch.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.